Dorothy Rupe Caregiver Program

 CNA Program Support

-The Foundation also distributed nearly $500,000 to 19 Certified Nursing Assistant training programs at California Community Colleges.
-Grants will be used during the 2022-23 academic year with an objective of reducing student costs and improving outcomes.
+The Foundation also awarded $725,000 to 22 Certified Nursing Assistant training programs at California Community Colleges.
+Grants will be used during the 2025-26 academic year with an objective of reducing student costs and improving outcomes.
 Recipients include the following:

 Allan Hancock College – Santa Maria, CA